awsdocs/aws-freertos-docs/doc_source/freertos-getting-started.md

 [Getting Started with the Espressif ESP32\-DevKitC and the ESP\-WROVER\-KIT](getting_started_espressif.md) [Getting Started with the Nordic nRF52840\-DK](getting_started_nordic.md)

+## Troubleshooting<a name="w3aab7c11"></a>

-For help troubleshooting issues you encounter while getting started, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For help troubleshooting any issues that you encounter while getting started, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
 For board\-specific troubleshooting tips, see the Getting Started guide for your board\.